biospi/seaMass/README.md

 ## Tools

 - **seaMass-Σ**: A Bayesian protein group-level quantification technique univerally supporting label-free, SILAC, iTraq/TMT and DIA data.
-Currently we support proteomics input from Waters Progenesis (label-free), SCIEX ProteinPilot (iTraQ), Thermo ProteomeDiscoverer (SILAC/TMT) and OpenSWATH (SWATH).
-Other packages supported on request (MaxQuant coming soon).
+Currently we support proteomics input from Waters Progenesis (label-free), SCIEX ProteinPilot (iTraQ), Thermo ProteomeDiscoverer (SILAC/TMT), OpenSWATH (SWATH) and MaxQuant.
+Other packages supported on request.
 The model provides automatic quality control by downweighting problematic samples and peptides/features, can scale to massive study sizes, and propagates quantification uncertainty downstream to the differential expression analysis stage.

 - **seaMass-Θ**: Bayesian protein group normalisation on the output of seaMass-Σ.